-- 1. -fstruct-layout=4 and -fstruct-layout=5 are derived from -fstruct-layout=2 and -fstruct-layout=3 respectively, with the added feature of safe compression of 64-bit to 32-bit integer fields in structures.
-Going from -fstruct-layout=4 to -fstruct-layout=5 may result in higher performance if the pointer values are such that the pointers can be compressed to 16-bits. - 2. -fstruct-layout=6 and -fstruct-layout=7 are derived from -fstruct-layout=2 and -fstruct-layout=3 respectively, with the added feature of compression of 64-bit to 32-bit integer fields in structures.
-These are similar to -fstruct-layout=4 and -fstruct-layout=5, but here, the integer fields of the structures are always compressed from 64-bits to 32-bits, without any safety guarantee.
+- 1. -fstruct-layout=4 and -fstruct-layout=5 are derived from -fstruct-layout=2 and -fstructlayout=3 respectively, with the added feature of safe compression of 64-bit to 32-bit integer fields in structures.
+Going from -fstruct-layout=4 to -fstruct-layout=5 may result in higher performance if the pointer values are such that the pointers can be compressed to 16-bits. - 2. -fstruct-layout=6 and -fstruct-layout=7 are derived from -fstruct-layout=2 and -fstructlayout=3 respectively, with the added feature of compression of 64-bit to 32-bit integer fields in structures.
+These are similar to -fstruct-layout=4 and -fstruct-layout=5, but here, the integer fields of the structures are always compressed from 64-bits to 32-bits, without any safety guarantee. - 3.
+This optimization is currently restricted to C/C++ inputs only.
+Also, avoid using this option when linking C/C++ objects with the Fortran objects.